Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Experiments

+For the above experiments, we aimed to show the maximum memory efficiency of \ours{}, so we chose $U$ = $C$.
+Next, we present an ablation on $U$, discussing the associated tradeoffs between memory and throughput.
+Specifically, we analyze the memory-runtime tradeoff associated with the number of chunks and the size of each chunk.
+We use Llama 3-8B on 4$\times$H100 GPUs with a context size of 512K tokens.

-As shown in Figure \ref{fig:chunk_size}, we perform an ablation study on \ours{}'s hyperparameter $U$ i.e., the number of heads processed per stage.
-It allows memory-runtime tradeoff, where larger $U$ corresponds to more heads processed per stage, resulting in higher memory usage and lower runtime.
-Conversely, when $U = C$, \ours{} provides maximum memory benefits, at the cost of slight performance degradation due to kernel launch overhead (though at longer context lengths, this overhead is amortized by the increased length as shown in Table \ref{tab:runtime}).
-We perform the ablation using Llama3-8B on 4$\times$H100 GPUs, with a context size of 512K tokens.
+As shown in \cref{fig:chunk_size}, increasing $U$ corresponds to more heads processed per stage, resulting in higher memory usage and lower runtime.
+Conversely, when $U$ = $C$, \ours{} provides maximum memory benefits at the cost of slight performance degradation due to kernel launch overhead.
+However, at longer context lengths, this overhead is amortized by the increased length, as shown in Table \ref{tab:runtime} of Appendix \ref{app:c}.